awsdocs/aws-doc-sdk-examples/.kotlin_alpha/usecases/first_android_app/Readme.md

 ### Next steps
 Congratulations!
 You have created your first Native Android application that interacts with AWS services by using the AWS SDK for Kotlin.
-As stated at the beginning of this tutorial, be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re no longer charged for them.
+As stated at the beginning of this tutorial, be sure to terminate all of the resources that you created while going through this tutorial to ensure that you’re no longer charged for them.